pkornilov/prospetto-pizzeria/README.md

  1. Get the project on your computer
  2. Just open `index.html` with a Web SQL-supporting browser (listed above).

+_**NB:** Cart page has the Checkout button however it is not implemented in this version as it was a task for other team members._

 Screenshots
 ---
 ### Menu (on iPhone)